In this short video, we see how the popular fish-shaped snack taiyaki are made.

 Have you ever tried taiyaki?
 If so, let me know what you thought of it by leaving a comment below!

-If you like the film or have any questions please leave a comment below.
+If you like the video or have any questions please leave a comment below.
 Please also like this video and subscribe!

 Get a FREE Guide to Amazing Adventures In The Real Japan: http://buff.ly/1qjt6fe